 Confirming Your Filing

-Even if you don’t expect a refund, you still likely want to know how to check if your taxes were filed.
-This starts when you actually click the “submit” button or place your return in the mail.
-You may think you’ve filed your return, only to later find out it never went through.
-Checking to ensure the IRS has received your return depends on the way you file your taxes.
+Checking to find out if your tax return was filed starts when you click the “submit” button or place your return in the mail.
+You may think you’ve filed your return only to learn that it never went through.
+Checking to ensure that the IRS has received it depends on the way you filed.

-IRS Predicted Turnaround Times
+Predicted Turnaround Times